Horse: Interaction with humans

 Worldwide, horses play a role within human cultures and have done so for millennia.
 Horses are used for leisure activities, sports, and working purposes.
 The Food and Agriculture Organization (FAO) estimates that in 2008, there were almost 59,000,000 horses in the world, with around 33,500,000 in the Americas, 13,800,000 in Asia, and 6,300,000 in Europe and smaller portions in Africa and Oceania.
 There are estimated to be 9,500,000 horses in the United States alone.

-The American Horse Council estimates that horse-related activities have a direct impact on the economy of the United States of over $39 billion, and when indirect spending is considered, the impact is over $102 billion.
+The American Horse Council estimates that horse-related activities have a direct impact on the economy of the United States of over $39 billion supporting 1.4 million jobs full time, and when indirect spending is considered, the impact is over $102 billion.
 In a 2004 "poll" conducted by Animal Planet, more than 50,000 viewers from 73 countries voted for the horse as the world's 4th favorite animal.

 Communication between human and horse is paramount in any equestrian activity; to aid this process, horses are usually ridden with a saddle on their backs to assist the rider with balance and positioning, and a bridle or related headgear to assist the rider in maintaining control.
 Sometimes horses are ridden without a saddle, and occasionally, horses are trained to perform without a bridle or other headgear.
 Many horses are also driven, which requires a harness, bridle, and some type of vehicle.